 We consider a quarterly model and set some parameters externally, based on prior studies, while others are determined internally as part of a moment-matching exercise.
 We first describe the parameters set based on direct measurement or previous work.
 In terms of preferences parameters, we set the elasticity of substitution between foreign and domestic goods in consumption ω to 0.85 following Corsetti, Dedola, and Leduc (2008), the weight of domestic goods in consumption θ set to induce an imports' share in the balanced-trade steady state of 29% based on our emerging market data, and the elasticity of labor supply ζ to 1/3 as in Galí and Monacelli (2005).
 In terms of technology parameters, we set the domestic varieties' elasticity η to 6, which corresponds to a 20% markup, in line with the estimates in Edmond, Midrigan, and Xu (2023) and Díez, Fan, and Villegas-Sánchez (2021), the Rotemberg adjustment cost φ such that the frequency of price changes of roughly is once per year using the well-known equivalence between Calvo and Rotemberg pricing,23 and the persistence of the productivity shock to 0.9 based on international business cycle studies.
-Other parameters we set are the export demand elasticity ρ to 5 based on Bajzik, Havranek, Irsova, and Schwarz (2020), the international interest rate r to 0.5 implying a 2% annual rate, consistent with U.S. Treasury yields, the probability of return to financial markets after default ι such the average length of market exclusion is 6 years, based on Cruces and Trebesch (2013), pendix G contains more details on the computational algorithm and simulation of the model.
+Other parameters we set are the export demand elasticity ρ to 5 based on Bajzik, Havranek, Irsova, and Schwarz (2020), the international interest rate r to 0.5 implying a 2% annual rate, consistent with U.S. Treasury yields, the probability of return to financial markets after default i such the average length of market exclusion is 6 years, based on Cruces and Trebesch (2013), the debt decay parameters δ such that the duration of debt is 6 years, consistent with emerging markets data, the persistence and standard deviation of monetary shocks to 0.3 and 0.25%, respectively, based on our estimates of monetary shocks, and the intercept of the interest rate rule to satisfy the steady-state condition $\overline{i} = \overline{\pi}/\beta$.
+Finally, we normalize the level of export demand ξ to 1.